 Importantly, the injured plaintiff must have been someone the drug manufacturer expected to take the drug.
 The plaintiff must also have been using the drug as directed.

 There are many other dangerous drug laws in North Carolina that you can discuss with an experienced drug injury lawyer, but the most important one is this: North Carolina has a statute of repose of six years from the sale or provision date.
-This means injured patients have a limited amount of time to pursue their case.
+This means injured patients have a limited amount of time to pursue their cases.

 You and your family deserve to know your legal options when someone has been hurt by a dangerous drug.

 Drug companies have powerful lawyers, as do the insurance companies that represent them.
 Without an experienced legal representative, you may be scared into accepting an unfairly low settlement or withdrawing your claim entirely.
-Only a lawyer experienced with product liability cases in North Carolina can tell you for sure whether your case has a fighting chance of resulting in compensation.
+Only a lawyer experienced with product liability cases in North Carolina can tell you whether your case has a fighting chance of resulting in compensation.

 Schedule a free consultation with a North Carolina defective drug attorney today when you call (855) 971-0559 or contact us online.